CONABIO/antares3/_sources/deployment/aws_cloud.rst.txt

 	$kubectl patch pv $pv_id -p '{"spec":{"persistentVolumeReclaimPolicy":"Retain"}}

-In order to be able to scale up/down cluster without deleting deployment of efs, next command is useful:
+In order to be able to scale up/down cluster without deleting deployment of efs (and thereby persistentvolume and claim), next command is useful:

 .. code-block:: bash

-    $kubectl scale deployments/efs-provisioner --replicas=0 #use replicas=1 when turning on cluster
+    $kubectl scale deployments/efs-provisioner --replicas=0 #use replicas=1 when scaling up cluster after a scale down was performed.

 Create RDS instance
 -------------------

-Both Antares3 and Open DataCube use PostgreSQL.
-Go to Prerequisites at the top of this page to setup an RDS-instance with subnet and security groups created by ``kops create cluster`` command.
+Both Antares3 and Open DataCube use PostgreSQL with PostGis extension.
+Go to Prerequisites at the top of this page to setup a RDS-instance with subnet and security groups created by ``kops create cluster`` command.
 Then create a database that will be used for Antares3 and ODC.
-You can create the database by ssh to an instance of kubernetes cluster (See end of Cluster Creation section)
+You can create the database by ssh to an instance of Kubernetes cluster, install ``postgresql-client`` and execute a ``createdb`` command (to ssh to an instance of Kubernetes cluster see end of **Cluster Creation** section).

 Deployments for dask scheduler and worker